fozz2k/solsnipes/README.md

 # Future Updates Coming

 - We aim to filter coins to avoid rug pulls.
 Check out `strategy.txt` to see some of our ideas.
-- We plan to use OpenAI to scan charts to make sure the volume is real.
+- We plan to use OpenAI to scan charts to identify healthy trading patterns using machine learning.
 - We intend to connect a Solana wallet to UniSwap to automate our trades.
 - We are looking to code an exit strategy for each coin sniped.
+- We are planning on creating a website with the top altcoins listed to help other traders identify up and coming altcoins (NFA).